JoshMassa/Ease/client/README.md

 1. Clean and Simple UI

-   * Our group implemented Ant Design for our project's UI and created a clean, simple, and user-friendly UI that everyone can enjoy!
+   * Our group implemented Ant Design for our project's UI to create a clean, simple, and user-friendly UI that everyone can enjoy!

 2. Socket.io Messaging